 Download and Install

-Fix Presets requires Lightroom Classic 7.3.1 or later.
+Fix Presets is free.
+It requires Lightroom Classic 7.3.1 or later.
 (The newer cloud-focused Lightroom doesn’t support plugins.)

 - If you’re upgrading from a previous version of Fix Presets, exit Lightroom and replace the existing fixpresets.lrplugin folder with the new one extracted from the downloaded .zip.
 Restart Lightroom and you’re done.